Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Going to Pieces.md

 *Bystander: Witness (motivation: to reveal information)*

 A retired Chicago Police Department deputy chief.
 She has lived near the edge of Oak Glen for 40 years.
-She is an older white woman with short gray hair, sharp eyes, and a fit and trim body.
+She is an older white woman with short gray hair, [[Sharp]] eyes, and a fit and trim body.
 She sees a lot but she no longer gets paid to stick her nose in other people’s business.

 *“Every time you see the blood, it brings a little horror back to you—you always feel for the animals, you know?”*